 This might include, but is not limited to, the completion of another leadership program, tertiary or vocational study or community involvement.
 Applicants need not be actively involved in agriculture to apply (whether that be on farm, in agribusiness, farm advocacy or another related field) however, this will be viewed favourably.

 Applicants MUST demonstrate a desire to demonstrate leadership in the agriculture industry into the future.

 How will applicants be chosen?

-Applicants will be advised of the outcome of their application by mid May 2020.
+- Applicants will be advised of the outcome of their application by mid late April.

 What time commitment is required?

-Applicants must, except in approved exceptions, be available to travel to Canberra for two one-day events during May 2020 and October 2020 (dates to be confirmed) and commit to dedicating a cumulative additional 75 hours to the program. ** PLEASE NOTE, due to COVID-19 the Retreat will not go ahead as planned.
-The NFF will look to host a similar opportunity towards the end of 2020. **
+Applicants must, except in approved exceptions, be available to travel to Canberra for two one-day events during May 2022 and October 2022 (dates to be confirmed) and commit to dedicating a cumulative additional 75 hours to the program.

 It is also encouraged that mentors meet with their mentees at least once face-to-face at a destination determined via consultation between the mentee and mentor.

 Associated costs: The NFF will cover the approved costs of travel and associated expenses to a cap of $4500.